Is Your Estate Entitled To Your Spousal Support Payments After Your Death?

 The court ruled in favour of the daughter, ordering the husband to continue to make spousal support payments as outlined in the Agreement.

 Spousal support disputes can be one of the most contentious aspects of a separation or divorce.
-At Arbesman Hamilton LLP we undertake a pragmatic approach to family law issues, including spousal support.
+At NULaw we undertake a pragmatic approach to family law issues, including spousal support.
 We help our clients focus on the big picture and their goals for the end of the process.
 We avoid unnecessary actions and the costs associated with them while protecting our clients’ rights and interests.
 Contact us online or by phone at 416-481-5604 to schedule your consultation today.